-He is the recipient of grants and fellowships from the National Endowment for the Humanities, Dedalus Foundation, New York State Council on the Arts, AIM Program at The Bronx Museum of the Arts (New York), Harvestworks Digital Media Arts Center Artist-in-Residence Program (New York), Joan Mitchell Foundation grant via the Vermont Studio Center, John Michael Kohler Arts Center Arts/Industry Program, a Turbulence Commission from New Radio and Performing Arts, Inc. (New York), and an invitation under a Chinese government grant to present approaches to artistic innovation in personal studio practice to ceramic arts educators and students in Jianshui, China.
+Olen is the recipient of awards including: New York State Council on the Arts Individual Artist Grant; National Endowment for the Humanities Younger Scholars Grant; Dedalus Foundation Master of Fine Arts Fellowship; AIM 25 (curated artist professional development program) at The Bronx Museum of the Arts (NY); Harvestworks Digital Media Arts Center Artist-in-Residence Program and New Music Commission (NYC); Joan Mitchell Foundation grant via the Vermont Studio Center; John Michael Kohler Arts Center Arts/Industry Residency Program (WI); and a Turbulence New Media Commission from New Radio and Performing Arts, Inc. (NYC).

 Olen's work is in private collections internationally and in the permanent collection of the Jianshui International Ceramics Museum, Jianshui, China.
 Olen currently is represented by Beaux Arts Gallery in Bath, United Kingdom.